tom-halpin/pe-dojo-book/content/002l-conclusion.md

 - Product Engineering Manifesto

-We wish you well with the challenge.
+Good luck with the challenge.

 We hope it leads to some interesting insights and actionable items to improve your teams' Product Engineering practices.